 One of the major concerns with high nitrate levels is the negative impact on fish.
 Nitrate toxicity can cause a range of health issues, including decreased immune function, reduced growth rates, and increased susceptibility to diseases.
 Fish may become stressed and less active, exhibiting behavior such as rapid breathing or hovering near the water surface.

-See also How to keep aquarium plants alive
+See also How to propagate aquarium plants

 Additionally, high nitrate levels can lead to poor water quality.
 Nitrates can contribute to the growth of algae, resulting in an unattractive appearance and possibly causing oxygen depletion.
 Excessive algae growth can also compete with aquatic plants for nutrients, hindering their growth and overall health.
 This can disrupt the balance of the aquarium ecosystem and create a less favorable environment for fish and other inhabitants.